exasol/script-languages/README.md

 * release

-With the option --force-rebuild-from can specifiy from where the rebuild is forces.
+With the option --force-rebuild-from, you can specify from where the rebuild should be forced.
-All build-stage before this build-stage will use cached versions if possible.
+All previous build-stages before this will use cached versions where possible.
-If a build-stage gets builds it triggers a build for all following build-stages.
+However, if a single stage is built, it will trigger a build for all following build-stages.
-The option --force-rebuild-from only has an effect together with the option --force-rebuild, without it gets ignored.
+The option --force-rebuild-from only has an effect together with the option --force-rebuild, without it is ignored.

 ```bash
 ./exaslct build --flavor-path=<path-to-flavor> --force-rebuild --force-rebuild-from <build-stage>